tarunkumar519/bmsalert/README.md

 By default delay is set to 30 Seconds, you can change this inside the script.

 Due to the dependencies used in this script, you can easily run this on a RaspberryPi, Android, iOS(iSH) and other devices with ease.. or spin up a server.

+# Support
+If you like this repo , give it a star to support me for future updates